mvacjar/mvacjar/README.md

 ## A Little More About Me

 - 📚👾 Passionate about reading fantasy and platformers.
-- 🥋 Practice karate to stay focused and flexible.
 - 🌍 Love traveling and discovering new cultures and ways of life.

 ---

-Thanks for visiting my profile!
-I hope we collaborate and learn together. 🚀
+I hope we collaborate and learn together! 🚀